NanoKnow: How to Know What Your Language Model Knows

-Beginning with comparing closed-book (row 1) to the distractor only setting (row 2), we find that prompting nanochat with a non-relevant context does worse than utilizing the model's parametric knowledge, with the LLM-Judge accuracy dropping by 1.5 and 3.2 points on SQuAD and NQ, respectively.
+Beginning by comparing closed-book (row 1) to the distractor only setting (row 2), we find that prompting nanochat with a non-relevant context does worse than utilizing the model's parametric knowledge, with the LLM-Judge accuracy dropping 3.2 and 1.5 points on NQ and SQuAD, respectively.

 The negative influence of the distractor context on nanochat's effectiveness is further confirmed when comparing the answer only setting (row 3) to each of the answer + distractor settings (rows 4 to 6).
-When prompted with answer and distractor documents, as might be expected in a practical RAG setting, nanochat is consistently less accurate than when only prompted with the correct answer context, across all prompt setups (far, mid, near).
+When prompted with answer and distractor documents, as might be expected in a practical RAG setting, nanochat is consistently less accurate than when only prompted with the correct answer context, across all prompt setups (Far, Mid, Near).
 Furthermore, nanochat is also less accurate when prompted with more distractors.
-Using the ``Far'' prompt on SQuAD as a representative case, the LLM-Judge accuracy drops from 0.478 (1 distractor) to 0.367 (4 distractors).
+Using the ``Far'' prompt on NQ as a representative case, the LLM-Judge accuracy drops from 0.447 (1 distractor) to 0.378 (4 distractors).

 Lastly, the results show that nanochat is most accurate when the answer context is closest to the question.
 But notably, being closer to the question is only helpful when there are no distractors between the answer and the question, as nanochat has a ``lost in the middle'' effect~\cite{liu-etal-2024-lost}, where it is least effective when the answer context is placed between distractors.